lingmann/dcos/providers/azure/README.md

 ## Quick Start

-- Update all instances of `REPLACEME` in `azuredeploy-parameters.json` with a globally unique UUID in the Azure namespace.
-Something like `msphere-jtl` would likely work (msphere + your initials).
+- Update all instances of `REPLACEME` in `azuredeploy-parameters.json` with a globally unique UUID in the Azure namespace (must be between 3-24 characters and use numbers and lower-case letters only).
+Something like `mspherejtl` would likely work (msphere + your initials).

 - Stack must be created in the "West US" region